18F/identity-design-system/README.md

 - [Ruby](.ruby-version)
 - [Node.js](.nvmrc)

-After satisfying the above language dependencies and cloning this repository, install package dependencies with `npm`:
+After satisfying the above language dependencies and cloning this repository, install package dependencies:

 ```
 npm install
+bundle install
 ```

 In development, build the documentation site with assets, watch source files for changes, and serve the compiled site at [localhost:4000](http://localhost:4000) by running: